 1. Exhibitors will choose their status (Youth, Novice, Amateur, AOT, or Professional) for High Points at the beginning of the show season.
 The status for which the Exhibitor applies is the classification given and noted on their Exhibitor Card.
-Points are counted according to the Point System and the appropriate classes as listed on the Sanctioned Class List, and may also include classes as announced from the International Show.
-Age Division classes from the International will not count towards High Point Awards.
+Points are counted according to the Point System and the appropriate classes as listed on the Sanctioned Class List and may also include classes as announced from the International Show.
+A minimum participation of three Sanctioned Shows will be required to receive an award.

-- 2. A minimum participation of three Sanctioned Shows will be required to receive an award. - 3.
-High Points will be awarded for classes with participation at 3 or more shows. - 3.
-A member of the SAC Committee will perform the function of Tabulator. - 4.
+- 2. High Points will be awarded for classes with participation at 3 or more shows. - 3.
+A member of the RMHA office staff, or designee, will perform the function of Tabulator. - 4.
 The Tabulator will post the final results on the RMHA website within 30 days of receipt of the Judge's cards.
 All Judge's cards will be turned in within 15 days of the show ending.

-NOTE: All exhibitors competing for points will have 30 days, from the time the results are posted, to notify the RMHA Executive Director in writing, preferably via email, with any corrections.
+NOTE: All exhibitors competing for points will have 30 days, from the time the results are posted, to notify the RMHA Office Manager in writing, preferably via email, with any corrections.
 After the 30 days has elapsed, all points are final and cannot be changed.